Tell us what you think about this section of the website by clicking on the feedback tab to the right of your screen.

 The Royal College of Psychiatrists website has practical advice for parents and carers on helping your child to cope - ‘Depression in young people - helping children to cope: information for parents, carers and anyone who works with young people’.

 The YoungMinds charity website has a leaflet for parents and carers titled 'Depression and your child', which you can download a free digital copy of from their website.
+They also have the Parents Lounge with lots of 20 minute activity ideas, conversation starters and resources to make talking your teen easier.

 Where can I find local support groups and organisation who can help?